 - What will I do more of?
 (More)

 #8 And finally…remember to take a personal ‘pit stop’

-Build-in quality ‘down time’ where you decompress and close down the day so you can shut the door and tune into your personal life; family, hobbies, outside activities and be present in the moment.
-Often our challenge is that we put little time into ‘downtime’ which means we carry the day into our evening, never quite turning off and before we know it, it’s morning again!
+Build-in quality ‘down time’ where you decompress and close down the day so you can shut the door and tune into your personal life, family, hobbies, outside activities and be present in the moment.
+Often our challenge is that we put little time into ‘downtime’, which means we carry the day into our evening, never entirely turning off, and before we know it, it’s morning again.